Shlomo Karhi: Early life and education

-Karhi was born in Ramat Gan as the eldest of seventeen siblings in a religious family, to mother Mazal and father Rabbi David Karhi, an Israeli-born Sabra of Tunisian Jewish heritage from Djerba.
-At the age of four Shlomo Karhi moved to Zimrat, a religious moshav.
+Karhi was born in Ramat Gan as the eldest of seventeen siblings in an Orthodox Jewish family, to mother Mazal and father Rabbi David Karhi, an Israeli-born Sabra of Tunisian Jewish heritage from Djerba.
+At the age of four, Shlomo Karhi moved to Zimrat, a religious moshav.
 He was educated at the Kisse Rahamim and Mercaz HaRav yeshivas.

 He subsequently served in the religious Netzah Yehuda Battalion during his national service in the Israel Defense Forces (IDF), before earning a BA in management accounting and information systems at the Jerusalem College of Technology.
 Karhi received a master's degree and PhD in industrial engineering and management at Ben-Gurion University of the Negev.

-He began work as a lecturer at Sapir Academic College, before becoming part of the faculty at Ben-Gurion University and then Bar-Ilan University.
+He began work as a lecturer at Sapir Academic College, before becoming part of the faculty at Ben-Gurion University, and then Bar-Ilan University.

+Karhi is married, and has eight children.

 Political career

 Karhi was placed twenty-fifth on the Likud list for the April 2019 elections, a slot reserved for candidates from the Negev.
 He was subsequently elected to the Knesset as Likud won 36 seats.
-He was re-elected in the September 2019 and March 2020 elections after being placed twenty-seventh on the Likud list, and was re-elected again in 2021 (in twenty-fourth place) and 2022 (in thirteenth place).
-Following the 2022 elections he was appointed Minister of Communications.
+He was re-elected in the September 2019 and March 2020 elections, after being placed twenty-seventh on the Likud list, and was re-elected again in 2021 (in twenty-fourth place) and 2022 (in thirteenth place).
+Following the 2022 elections, he was appointed Minister of Communications.

-In March 2023 Karhi unveiled his plan for a communications market reform.
+In March 2023, Karhi unveiled his plan for a communications market reform.
 He announced the cancellation of the Second Authority and the Cable and Satellite Council, declaring an end to the era of "hyperactive regulation".
 The minister emphasized the need for less intervention, increased competition, and greater freedom in the Israeli communications sector.
 According to Karhi, the plan involves reducing interference in business models, expanding the advertising market, and encouraging the launch of new content channels.

-On 2 October 2023 Karhi visited Riyadh, Saudi Arabia among a 14-member delegation to attend the Universal Postal Union's Extraordinary Congress.
+On 2 October 2023, Karhi visited Riyadh, Saudi Arabia, among a 14-member delegation, to attend the Universal Postal Union's Extraordinary Congress.
 On the following day, he held a Jewish prayer service with a minyan during the Sukkot holiday, complete with a Torah scroll dedicated to the rulers of the kingdom.
 Later that month, Karhi criticized former U.S. President Donald Trump over his criticism of Netanyahu.